alifiroozi80/CKA/CKA/README.md

 emptyDir Volume

 * Suitable for multi-container Pods
-* All containers in the Pod can read and write the same files in the emptyDir volume
+* All containers in the Pod can read and write the same files in the emptyDir Volume
 * EmptyDir volume is **initially empty**
 * Is first created when a Pod is assigned to a Node and exists as long as that Pod is running on the Node
-* When Pod is removed from a Node, the data is deleted permanently
+* When Pod is removed from a Node, the Data is deleted permanently
 * **Data inside the emptyDir is mounted into the containers file system**

 ### Configure emptyDir Volume